 Costs and Considerations

 As with most insurance policies, it’s important to find the right set of benefits to match your needs.
 Policies will define when coverage can begin, how long coverage can last, and the types of services covered.
-Policies will often have an elimination period, which acts like a deductible that’s defined by a number of days instead of dollars.
+Policies will often have an elimination period.
+This acts like a deductible that’s defined by a number of days instead of dollars.
 Most policies have an elimination period of 0-100 days.
 Similarly, policies will have a defined daily coverage limit that you can choose when purchasing the policy.
 Policies will also pre-determine how long coverage can last; typically, companies offer 3-, 5-, or 8-year policies.
-On average, people need long-term care assistance for 2-3 years, but your own personal circumstances should be taken into account when evaluating and comparing policies.
+On average, people need long-term care assistance for 2-3 years, but you should take your own personal circumstances into account when evaluating and comparing policies.

 Choices about coverage length, elimination periods, and daily limits will all influence the monthly premium cost.
 People who choose to buy a policy at a younger age will generally have lower premiums than those who buy later.
 Premiums vary due to health status and age, but the average premium in 2016 was $2,480/year.